AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

 ~~~~~~~~~~~~~

 In the declaration of the :ada:`Sys_Base` type we've just seen, we're not
-overriding the :ada:`Get_Val` function |mdash| from the
+overriding the :ada:`Value` function |mdash| from the
 :ada:`Value_Retrieval_IF` interface |mdash| for the :ada:`Sys_Base` type, so it
 remains an abstract function for :ada:`Sys_Base`.
 Therefore, the
 :ada:`Sys_Base` type itself remains abstract and needs be explicitly declared
 as such.

 We use this strategy to ensure that all types derived from :ada:`Sys_Base` need
-to implement their own version of the :ada:`Get_Val` function.
+to implement their own version of the :ada:`Value` function.
 For example:

 .. code-block:: ada

    type A is new Sys_Base with private;

-   overriding function Get_Val (E : A) return Float;
+   overriding function Value (E : A) return Float;

 Here, the :ada:`A` type is derived from the :ada:`Sys_Base` and it includes its
-own version of the :ada:`Get_Val` function by overriding it.
+own version of the :ada:`Value` function by overriding it.
 Therefore,
 :ada:`A` is not an abstract type anymore and can be used to declare objects:

 .. code-block:: ada